 Icon Description 1 🗦 🎼 Adds the specified number of new, empty samples to the end of the sample list.
 See the instructions To add samples to the list.
 1 📮 🗓 Inserts a new, empty sample or samples above the selected sample.
 See the instructions To insert samples into the list.
-T- Removes the selected samples from the sample list.
-See the instructions To remove samples from the list. na Adds imported samples from a CSV, an XML, or an SLD file to the sample list.
-See the instructions To import samples into the list. d > Submits only the selected samples for acquisition, processing, or report generation.
+Removes the selected samples from the sample list.
+See the instructions To remove samples from the list.
+Adds imported samples from a CSV, an XML, or an SLD file t sample list.
+See the instructions To import samples into the list Submits only the selected samples for acquisition, processing, or report generation.
 See the instructions To submit samples in the batch. ₫ > Submits the batch for acquisition, processing, or report generation.
 See the instructions To submit samples in the batch. Ū✓ Submits only the selected peaks for processing.
-See the instructions To submit selected peaks for processing. & Opens the Acquisition mode where you can use a batch template to define a standard sequence composed of various sample types to be assembled into a batch of samples.
-See Working in Data Review for Quantitation Batches.
-13 - Opens the Acquisition mode where you can create a batch template that contains the basic settings and sample types for your batches.
-See Using the Acquisition Mode.
-VOID Opens the Quick Acquisition window where you can quickly submit a single sample.
+See the instructions To submit selected peaks for processing.
+Opens the Acquisition mode where you can use a batch tendefine a standard sequence composed of various sample type assembled into a batch of samples.
+See Working in Data ReQuantitation Batches.
+Opens the Acquisition mode where you can create a batch that contains the basic settings and sample types for your busing the Acquisition Mode.
+000 Opens the Quick Acquisition window where you can quickly submit a single sample.
 See Appendix A, "Using Quick Acquisition." © Opens the Audit Viewer where you can view audit logs.
 See Chapter 8, "Confirming Audited Changes and Using the Audit Viewer."
 Available only when you enable Auditing in the Administrator Console.
 Refer to the instructions in the TraceFinder Administrator Console User Guide .